wilsaj/cookiecutter-express/README.rst

 What's what?
 ------------

-Server app configuration is set up using [nconf](https://github.com/flatiron/nconf).
+Server app configuration is set up using nconf_.
 And will be available on the `config` object in `server/index.js` via `config.get("key")`.
 When the server app initializes, it assembles its config obj so that the hierarchy for precedence is in order of highest to lowest: